If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 While police attempted to track down this mystery man, Stephani set out to find another victim.
 This time it was 19-year-old Denise Williams, a sex worker in Minneapolis.
-On August 21, 1982, Williams was working her usual the street when Stephani approached her for her services.
+On August 21, 1982, Williams was working her usual area when Stephani approached her for services.
 After discussing price, Williams got into his car.

 Once he got what he paid for, Stephani turned down a dead end road.
 Williams got a funny feeling that something was wrong – this John wasn’t returning back to the area where he had picked her up.
-Before she had a chance to decide what she was going to do, Stephani attacked Williams with a screwdriver, landing a total of 15 strikes.
+Her Fight or Flight instincts were kicking in, but before she had a chance to decide what she was going to do, Stephani attacked Williams with a screwdriver, landing a total of 15 strikes.
 As she was being stabbed, Williams reached for a bottle near her feet, screamed and then smashed Stephani in the face with the bottle.
 Williams screams drew the attention of a man who lived nearby.
 He came to Williams’ aid, wrestling with Stephani, causing Stephani to flee the scene.

 The 911 operator noticed Stephani had a similar tone to that of the Weepy-Voiced Killer, and that a man with injuries to his face was being sought in connection with another crime that had just occurred – the Williams stabbing.